-- (a) Subsidised imports of essential goods (fuel oil, medicine and wheat) by providing foreign currencies for these imports at the rate of 1,507.5 LL/USD (the official exchange rate).
-During 2021, this subsidy was lifted - (b) Introduced the BDL Basic Circular 151 rate, to be used only in specific circumstances. - (c) Subsidised imports of Tier 2 food basket products (e.g. coffee, tea, canned food, imported meat) by providing foreign currencies for these imports at the Platform Rate.
-During 2021, this subsidy was lifted. - (d) Introduced exceptional measures for bank depositors to withdraw small amounts of cash in LL from their "local" foreign currency bank accounts at the Platform Rate, but up to limits set by the Bank.
+- (a) Subsidised imports of essential goods (fuel oil, medicine and wheat) by providing foreign currencies for these imports at the rate of 1,507.5 LL/US\$ (the official exchange rate).
+During 2021, this subsidy was lifted. - (b) Introduced the BDL Basic Circular 151 rate, to be used only in specific circumstances.
+At maturity as at 31 December 2023, the circular was not renewed. - (c) Subsidised imports of Tier 2 food basket products (e.g. coffee, tea, canned food, imported meat) by providing foreign currencies for these imports at the Platform Rate.
+During 2021, this subsidy was lifted.